 Operating Segments.
 The Company has two reportable operating segments that are organized on the basis of products, namely the golf clubs segment and golf balls segment.
-The golf clubs segment consists of Callaway Golf woods, hybrids, irons and wedges and Odyssey putters.
-This segment also includes other golf-related accessories described above and royalties from licensing of the Company's trademarks and service marks as well as sales of pre-owned golf clubs.
+The golf clubs segment consists of Callaway Golf woods, hybrids, irons and wedges and Odyssey putters, including Toulon Design putters.
+This segment also includes packaged sets, golf bags, golf gloves, golf footwear, golf apparel, travel gear, headwear, towels, umbrellas, eyewear and other accessories, as well as royalties from licensing of the Company's trademarks and service marks as well as sales of pre-owned golf clubs.
 The golf balls segment consists of Callaway Golf and Strata balls that are designed, manufactured and sold by the Company.
-As discussed in Note 18 "Segment Information" in the Notes to Consolidated Financial Statements in this Form 10-K, the Company's operating segments exclude a significant amount of corporate general administrative expenses and other income (expense) not utilized by management in determining segment profitability.
+As discussed in Note 16 "Segment Information" in the Notes to Consolidated Financial Statements in this Form 10-K, the Company's operating segments exclude a significant amount of corporate general administrative expenses and other income (expense) not utilized by management in determining segment profitability.

 Cost of Sales.
 The Company's cost of sales is comprised primarily of material and component costs, distribution and warehousing costs, and overhead.
-Due to the recent actions taken to improve manufacturing efficiencies, a greater percentage of the Company's manufacturing costs became variable in nature and will fluctuate with sales volumes.
-With respect to the

-Company's operating segments, variable costs for golf clubs represent approximately 85% to 95% of cost of sales, and for golf balls, approximately 75% to 85%.
+A large percentage of the Company's manufacturing costs are variable in nature and will fluctuate with sales volumes.
+With respect to the Company's operating segments, variable costs for golf clubs represent approximately 85% to 95% of cost of sales, and for golf balls, approximately 75% to 85%.
 Of these variable costs, material and component costs represent approximately 85% to 95% for golf clubs and approximately 75% to 85% for golf balls.
 On a consolidated basis, over 85% of total cost of sales is variable in nature, and of this amount, over 85% is comprised of material and component costs.
 Generally, the relative significance of the components of cost of sales does not vary materially from these percentages from period to period.
-See "Years Ended December 31, 2015 and 2014 - Segment Profitability" and "Years Ended December 31, 2014 and 2013 - Segment Profitability" below for further discussion of gross margins.
+See "Years Ended December 31, 2016 and 2015 - Segment Profitability" and "Years Ended December 31, 2015 and 2014 - Segment Profitability" below for further discussion of gross margins.

 Seasonality.
 In most of the regions where the Company does business, the game of golf is played primarily on a seasonal basis.
 Weather conditions generally restrict golf from being played year-round, except in a few markets, with many of the Company's on-course customers closing for the cold weather months.
 The Company's business is therefore subject to seasonal fluctuations.
 In general, during the first quarter, the Company begins selling its products into the golf retail channel for the new golf season.
 This initial sell-in generally continues into the second quarter.
 The Company's second-quarter sales are significantly affected by the amount of reorder business of the products sold during the first quarter.
 The Company's third-quarter sales are generally dependent on reorder business but are generally less than the second quarter as many retailers begin decreasing their inventory levels in anticipation of the end of the golf season.
 The Company's fourth-quarter sales are generally less than the other quarters due to the end of the golf season in many of the Company's key markets.
 However, fourth-quarter sales can be affected from time to time by the early launch of product introductions related to the new golf season of the subsequent year.
 This seasonality, and therefore quarter-to-quarter fluctuations, can be affected by many factors, including the timing of new product introductions as well as weather conditions.
-In general, because of this seasonality, a majority of the Company's sales and most, if not all, of its profitability occurs during the first half of the year.
+Because of this seasonality, a majority of the Company's sales and most, if not all, of its profitability generally occurs during the first half of the year.